-Professor Rachael Mulheron, BCom LLB (Hons) LLM (Adv) (UQ) DPhil (Oxon), Solicitor of the Supreme Court of Queensland and High Court of Australia
+Professor Rachael Mulheron, BCom, LLB (Hons), LLM (Adv) (UQ), DPhil (Oxon), admitted as a Solicitor of the Supreme Court of Queensland and High Court of Australia

 Professor of Law